 The teachers during the early years were not only teachers but were also the school’s administrators, janitors, painters, groundskeepers, fundraisers and chauffeurs.
 The stress of the work brought the differences among the teachers to the surface leading to a polarization of the faculty over the role of Anthroposophy in the school.
 The struggle resulted in a split-off school being formed.

 The remaining teachers looked at combining classes, keeping the mortgage payments current, and the myriad of other aspects of keeping the school alive.
 Slowly a healthy atmosphere was restored in the building and the school began to heal.
 To support the renewal of the school, two visiting Eurythmists breathed life back into the school community with wonderful artistic performances and festivals.
 After two and a half years the other school folded.
 Over the years the rift began to heal and the school community was able to build trust and find new ways of working together.

-In the fall of 2003 the school realized its goal of becoming a complete Pre-K through Grade 12 program under one roof with the purchase of the present facility at 940 Fillmore Street.
+In the fall of 2003, the school realized its goal of becoming a complete Pre-K through Grade 12 program under one roof with the purchase of the facility at 940 Fillmore Street.
 The Denver Waldorf School has always chosen to be an inner-city school.
-This means cramped quarters and the innovative use of space.
-Ethnic diversity is one of the school’s priorities and is slowly becoming a reality.
-Over the years, many local people have joined the school, becoming loyal and dedicated teachers and administrators.
-The present full-time teachers average more than fifteen years of service to the school; many have been here over twenty years, and some over thirty.
+This has often meant cramped quarters and the innovative use of space.

 The growing child is the heart of our work.
 Our school is a community of children, teachers, parents, community leaders, family and friends joined in a celebration of life and education.
 We educate our students to become free thinking adults who are able to impart purpose and direction to their lives and who will offer new solutions for the problems of our age.